grimm-co/httpd_msi/README.md

 Apache HTTP Server v2.2 Windows Setup MSI File.
 ===============================================

-Winodws Setup MSIs for the latest releases of Apache v2.2 are not available online.
+Windows Setup MSIs for the latest releases of Apache v2.2 are not available online.
 To assist those who continue to use httpd 2.2 this project provides a prebuilt msi.

 The setup msi consists of:
 1. httpd v2.2.31 (http://httpd.apache.org/download.cgi)